Invert-Logo

 A holistic strategy with business-IT alignment is indispensable

-It is not uncommon to see enterprises struggling to achieve success owing to a fragmented strategy and a lack of a holistic vision for end-to-end process automation.
+It is not uncommon to see enterprises struggling to achieve success owing to a fragmented strategy devoid of a people-process-technology integration, and a lack of a holistic vision for end-to-end process automation.
 Managing relationships with multiple automation tool vendors and professional services providers is itself a difficult task, not to mention that such an approach may lead to discrete objectives and islands of implementations that fail to scale beyond a few bots.

 Business-IT alignment is a key requirement, as is the case with every strategic initiative.
 Without IT involvement, there is risk of creating islands of automation infrastructure and implementations that do not align at a strategic level.
 Data security and governance is a key concern if individual RPA initiatives are run without IT’s oversight (i.e. shadow IT).
-Automation initiative leaders should establish an automation CoE for systematic adoption at enterprise level.
-Development of RPA skills and preparation for change management are other key focus areas for adoption at scale.
-The center of gravity of RPA implementation can be closer to the business side (i.e. line-of-business or LoB-led with IT’s oversight), however, without effective involvement from the IT side, the chances of scalable and sustained bot operations are significantly reduced.
+Automation initiative leaders should establish an automation CoE for systematic adoption at the enterprise level without overlooking the People-Process-Technology integration.
+Development of RPA skills and preparation for RPA change management are other key focus areas for adoption at scale.
+The center of gravity of RPA implementation can be closer to the business side (i.e. line-of-business or LoB-led with IT’s oversight); however, without effective involvement from the IT side, the chances of scalable and sustained bot operations are significantly reduced.
 Moreover, there is a need to look for options for tech integration with intelligent document processing (IDP) and artificial intelligence (AI) or machine learning (ML) capabilities to automate a greater proportion of more complex business processes.

 *Source: Deloitte Insights, Automation with intelligence, 2019